 Now I’m reading publications that suggest it’s the SSRIs and not me; studies show they just don’t work very well.
 In his book Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutions, Johann Hari dismantles the orthodoxy surrounding anti-depressant medication and even more mind blowingly, the idea that depression stems from a chemical imbalance in the brain.
-Let’s pause here and let that supposition settle in – I, like many millions of Americans, have been putting strong drugs in my body that don’t work!
-Drugs that we’ve been told by the medical profession correct an organic brain disease that doesn’t even exist!
+Let’s pause here and let that supposition settle in – I, like many millions of Americans, may have been imbibing strong drugs that the medical profession tells us mitigate the symptoms of an organic brain disease, which may not exist.

-Or maybe not.
-Maybe I have more control.
+Or maybe not—maybe I have more control.
 I’ve always known that my depression surfaced and then continued to thrive, like an unruly house plant, because of circumstances in my family.
 I was also especially vulnerable to clinical sadness because of a lifelong shyness that colored all my interactions with the world, starting at the tender age of 3 or 4.
-Neither of these factors were controllable.
-I also feel that the world we live in, in the year 2018, is a very lonely one.
-I’m an American so I’ll speak for the state of affairs in this country as I see them.
+Now in adulthood, I captain my own ship, which doesn’t mean I’ve always steered myself in the right direction, but with experience my navigational instincts are becoming more self assured.

-When I venture outside of my apartment in New York, it’s highly unlikely I’ll enjoy eye contact from my fellow inhabitants, let alone a friendly conversation.
-So I pull out my smartphone just like everyone else.
-People in offices text and use messaging apps to communicate across rooms.
-Single people and families live in apartment buildings quite literally on top of each other but the most meaningful contact I usually have is with the doorman as I wait for the elevator.
+When I venture outside of my apartment in New York, it is highly unlikely I’ll enjoy eye contact from my fellow inhabitants, let alone a friendly conversation, so I pull out my smartphone just like everyone else.
+People in my office text and use messaging apps to communicate while we work in the same room.
+Single people and families live in apartments quite literally on top of each other but the most meaningful contact I have is with the doorman, who now feels like a friend.

-I believe that participating in the lives of our communities is vital.
-I’ve been volunteering for a senate campaign and for the first time have met neighbors I knew existed but didn’t dare talk to.
+Another weapon involves participating in the lives of our communities, which brings to mind that late 90s bestseller Tuesdays with Morrie: “love each other or perish” is Morrie’s favorite line by poet W. H. Auden.
+I’ve been expressing that love these days by volunteering for a senate campaign.
+For the first time have met neighbors I knew existed but didn’t dare talk to.

-Go to support groups.
-Find your local NAMI chapter and link up with other people fighting similar battles that you are.
-Force yourself to get together with a friend in person, preferably not over alcohol at a loud bar, or maybe a walk.
+And let’s not forget support groups.
+Find your local NAMI chapter and link up with other people fighting similar battles.
+Force yourself to get together with a friend in person, preferably not over alcohol at a loud bar.

 The list goes on.
 Sometimes I’m too depressed to do any of these things.
 That’s just fine.
 But knowing the nature of our enemy is vital to healing.
-Let’s start to reframe the battle as one against isolation and not a sick brain.
+If Hari is truly on to something, it is time to reframe the battle against depression as one against isolation and not a sick brain.